produce, as energy

 examine and note the similarities or differences of

 I still got called Egghead or Poindexter or Professor some of the time but that wasn’t bad

 compared to what could have happened.

-acting or arriving or performed exactly at the time appointed
+acting or arriving exactly at the time appointed

 Every other time someone was late he’d just laugh at them and tell the rest of us, “This is the only way you little punks is gonna learn to be

 Then he had to add, “Y’all just sit next to Poindexter, he don’t

 talk in a noisy, excited, or declamatory manner